 - ABLE Tech provides technical assistance, training and consultation about web and digital accessibility and the standards and laws that make accessibility mandatory for agencies and institutions in the State of Oklahoma.
 In addition, ABLE Tech provides a fee-for-service consultation to assist Oklahoma state agencies and higher education institutions in designing, developing and procuring accessible websites and software.

-- As funding is available, ABLE Tech partners with “Fire Protection Publications” in offering the installation of free specialized smoke alarms to Oklahoma residents and provide fire safety messages to eligible Oklahomans who are deaf, hard of hearing, blind, low vision, or use a mobility device.
+- As funding is available, ABLE Tech partners with “Fire Protection Publications” in offering the installation of free smoke alarms and specialized alert devices to Oklahoma residents and provide fire safety messages to eligible Oklahomans who are deaf, hard of hearing, blind, low vision, or use a mobility device.